GerryDazoo/Slinger/README.txt

     sudo systemctl enable sling.service
     sudo systemctl start sling.service

-sudo systemctl stop sling.service to shut it down
+sudo systemctl stop sling.service # to shut it down

 # The default config generates a log file /tmp/sling.log   to check to see what's going on....

+Added or modify the two following lines to your /etc/sysctl.conf
+    net.core.rmem_max = 8192000
+    net.core.wmem_max = 8192000

 Windows Notes
-    There is a windows executable now available so you don't need  to do a python install.
-    I used cygwin Python on my Windows box but any widows python program should work.
+    There is a windows executable now available so you don't need to do a python install but your welcome to run the python code directly if you want.
+I used cygwin Python on my Windows box but any windows python program should work.
 You'll need flask and netifaces module for python.
-See note about netifaces above. make a folder "slingbox" somewhere
+See note about netifaces and flask above. make a folder "slingbox" somewhere
-    copy "slinbox_server.py, tea.py, keys.dat, config.ini and RunSling.bat to the slingbox folder #
+    copy "slinbox_server.py, keys.dat, config.ini and RunSling.bat to the slingbox folder #
     if you want to have the server start automatically on boot make a shortcut to RunSling.bat in the Startup folder You need to open the port your using in your firewall on the server box if it's enabled.
-    The port number the server binds to is set in the config.ini file.
+    The port number the server binds to is set in the config.ini file, defaults to 8080.
-    If you want remote access add a port map on your firewall to redirect to your server box
+    If you want remote access add a port map on your firewall to redirect to your server box.

+    Security.
+Windows defender may think there are two viruses in the slingbox_server.exe file.
+This is not the case.
+Add an execption on your system for slingbox_server.exe pc settings/update & security/windows security/virus & threat protection/virus & thread protection settings/add or remove exclusions/add an exclusion .. enter path to slingbox_server.exe.
+     Apparently there is a way around this by changing the source code and then signing the executable but I haven't tested it yet.

 Not getting what your expecting.
 Note the Slingbox does not upscale the input, See https://www.slingbox.com/help/KB/KB-2000464 for more info.

 // slingbox video sizes